Ben Whiteman

-Bernard "Ben" Denzil Whiteman (born 20 August 1954) is a Curaçaoan politician who served as the 5th Prime Minister of Curaçao from September 2015 to December 2016.
-Whiteman was sworn in as Prime Minister on 1 September 2015.
+Bernard "Ben" Denzil Whiteman (born 20 August 1954) is a Curaçaoan politician who served as the fifth prime minister of Curaçao from September 2015 to December 2016.
 He also was the Minister of Public Health, Environment and Nature since 31 December 2012 in the Asjes-Cabinet and the Hodge-Cabinet before taking the post, retaining the position after becoming prime minister.

-Prime Minister
+Early life

+Bernad Denzil Whiteman was born on 20 August 1954.

+Political career

+Early political career

+On 31 December 2012 Whiteman became Minister of Public Health, Environment and Nature in the cabinet of Daniel Hodge.
+In April 2013, as Minister of the Environment, he stated he wished for Curaçao to join the Dutch Caribbean Exclusive Economic Zone.
+He retained his position in the cabinet of Ivar Asjes.

+In February 2016, Whiteman stated that in 2014 he was nearly assassinated while sitting on his balcony.

+First Whiteman cabinet

-Whiteman took on the post of Prime Minister with the intent of staying in office for three months, to allow his party to search for a successor.
+Whiteman was sworn in as prime minister on 1 September 2015.
+He succeeded Ivar Asjes, who resigned after he lost the confidence of his party.
+Whiteman took on the post of prime minister with the intent of staying in office for three months, to allow his party to search for a successor.
+Whiteman retained the ministerial position he held in the Hodge and Ajses cabinets after becoming prime minister.
 On 29 October 2015, it was announced Whiteman would stay on until the 2016 elections.
 The Whiteman Cabinet resigned on 9 November 2015 after losing the parliamentary majority when Marilyn Moses withdrew her support.
 One week later, Whiteman announced he had formed a new coalition, with the entry of the Party for the Restructured Antilles (PAR) into the coalition.
 The PAR held two seats in the Estates and was allowed to designate the new Minister for the Economy.
 The new cabinet began to function on 30 November 2015.